php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 ## 3.1 Goals

 * Create a middleware interface that uses HTTP Messages.
+* Provide a suggested interface for middleware stack containers.
 * Ensure that middleware will not be tied to a specific implementation of HTTP Messages.
 * Implement a middleware signature that is based on best practices.

 ## 3.2 Non-Goals

-* Attempting to define the mechanism by which middleware is managed or dispatched.
+* Attempting to define the mechanism by which HTTP responses are created.

 4. Approaches
 -------------